 There’s no better all-purpose hat than a classic baseball cap.
-Baseball caps let you claim your allegiance to your favorite sports team (any sport, not just baseball), corporation, a philanthropic organization, or alma mater, and they come in any color or design you can imagine.
+Baseball caps let you claim your allegiance to your favorite sports team (any sport, not just baseball), corporation, philanthropic organization, or alma mater, and they come in any color or design you can imagine.

 Wear them frontwards, backwards, sideways, it doesn’t matter, and each direction says something else about you.
-If you are hair challenged (aka, receding), a baseball cap can keep you looking young and athletic, and it’s never overkilling because, in a good way, people don’t “see” baseball caps the way they “see” other hats.
+If you are hair challenged (aka, receding), a baseball cap can keep you looking young and athletic, and it’s never overkill because, in a good way, people don’t “see” baseball caps the way they “see” other hats.

 Well-made baseball caps are soft and comfortable, fully adjustable to all head sizes, and have ventilation holes at the top and long front bills that shade your eyes from the sun.

 Well-dressed men wearing boater hats appear as if the world is their oyster!
 And don’t be thrown off by the name; even though “Boater” hats are usually associated with boating or sailing activities, you’ll look just as appropriate at a church brunch or an afternoon strolling in the park with your favorite person on your arm.

 These semi-formal hats have a straight, flat brim and crown, and they’re usually made of a lightweight, but stiff, straw with a thick solid or striped ribbon that borders the circumference of the crown section.

 9. Derby Hat

 Derby hats, also known as “bowler hats,” are iconic head coverings that have been popular since the mid-1800s.
 You might know them better as “Charlie Chaplin” hats, but they’ve been associated with other famous people such as British statesman Winston Churchill and actor Pierce Brosnan in The Thomas Crown Affair.